 An important part of the feedback these surveys collect are answers to open-ended questions, which John values highly for their rich insights.
 However, it can be problematic to analyze a large volume of answers during crisis management, when speed is vital.
 To analyze this type of feedback, John had been using Keatext for the past three years.

 Keatext machine learning algorithm transforms customer feedback into an easy-to-understand report that allows him to take the pulse of his customer base at a glance.
+That’s customer care!
 John used this report and his previous experience with Keatext to help him manage the situation.
 He decided he would distribute two different surveys to the affected customers and franchise managers at two different moments in the product recall.
 In this way he would understand their needs and strategize accordingly with internal stakeholders.

-A bird’s eye view on customer sentiment
+A bird’s eye view on customer care and sentiment

 During the early days of the product recall, John sent out the first survey.
 To get a 3600 view of customer opinion, he also collected data from social media, forum discussions, Salesforce case requests, and call transcripts.
 He consolidated the data from these sources into Keatext.

 Right away he could see something that didn’t surprise him: the Customer Sentiment Score, a unique Keatext customer satisfaction rating extracted directly from feedback, was 68% lower than in other surveys done in the past.
 Additionally, during those first days of the recall, the feedback in the four categories changed significantly.
-He now had tangible proof to present to BRP’s internal stakeholders that customers were unhappy.
+He now had tangible proof to present to his internal stakeholders that customers were unhappy.

 A typical survey (Chart 1) has a higher percentage of Praises (positive comments) than Problems (negative comments), and includes a few Suggestions and Questions.